trezeget-1/-Interactive-Visualizations/README.md

 # Belly Button Biodiversity

-This is a project where it is presented the results of the samples taken from 153 persons' Belly Button microbes as a way to see what are the most commun microbial species that colonize human navels.
+This is a project where it is presented the results of the samples taken from 153 persons' Belly Button microbes to understand what are the most common microbial species that colonize human navels.
 ●	Role: Author/Owner
 ●	Tools: JavaScript, Plotly.js